tonyg/js-nacl/README.md

-The git checkout includes a pre-compiled version of the library, so you won't need Emscripten unless you want to change something about the underlying NaCl library itself.
+The git checkout includes a pre-compiled version of the library, so you won't need Emscripten unless you want to change something about the underlying C-language library itself.

 Essentially, the source checkout contains everything you will need to use the library in both the browser and in node.js.